All Episodes

 That's what they say.

-Well, yeah, the communism been tried, but the right people have never really done it.
+Well, yeah, the communism has been tried, but the right people have never really done it, or we never had the proper amount of funding.

-We're the ones we've been waiting for, meaning finally, finally, after all of these decades and eras, finally the right socialists have come along to create our utopia.
+That's what all this talk when Obama was nominated, we're the ones we've been waiting for, meaning finally, finally, after all of these decades and eras, finally the right socialists have come along to create our utopia.

-My friends, I I want to go back and and and re refresh your memories about this.
+But the idea that the Republicans are responsible for this meltdown, my friends, I want to go back and refresh your memories about this.

 There is one primary reason for this meltdown.

-One it is the sub-prime mortgage business, Which was a creation of Democrats and leftists.
+One, it is the subprime mortgage business, which was a creation of Democrats and leftists.

 And it was based entirely on the leftist ideology.